-We have put together this guide to the arts festivals held across Derbyshire throughout 2021.
-As you are probably aware by now, due to the Covid-19 Pandemic, many public events have already been cancelled or moved to a virtual setting.
-We cannot be certain which of these festivals will be going ahead this year, and though some might still have plans to go ahead, future lockdown restrictions might force them to be cancelled.
+We have put together this guide to the arts festivals held across Derbyshire throughout 2022.
+Due to the ongoing situation with the Covid-19 Pandemic, many public events were cancelled or moved to a virtual setting in 2020 and 2021.
+We remain in close contact with festivals, but we cannot be certain which of these festivals will be going ahead this year, and though some might still have plans to go ahead, future lockdown restrictions might force them to be cancelled.
 Please enquire with the festivals organisers themselves before making plans to attend any of the events listed below.

 Many of the festivals featured here are members of Festivity, a forum for joint working between all the festivals in Derbyshire who work together to bring a vibrant and varied menu of artistic events to the festivals season each year.
 You can also find out more about thousands of festivals events on the Visit Peak District and County Signpost websites.